Dineable Virtual Catering Contract

 Credit card payment is available subject to a 3% processing fee.
-Any invoice that is unpaid after 30

-    days from the due date on the invoice will be subject to a 5% monthly financing charge.
+Any invoice that is unpaid after 30 days from the due date on the invoice will be subject to a 5% monthly financing charge.

-    Client proposal is priced based on an Estimated Order Count provided by Client, and the timeline

-    will outline a deadline (the Order Deadline Date) for confirming a Guaranteed Order Count.
-If Client

-    does not provide a Guaranteed Order Count by the Order Deadline Date, Provider will assume the

-    Estimated Order Count on the proposal is the desired Guaranteed Order Count, which will be reflected

-    on the final invoice.
+Client proposal is priced based on an Estimated Order Count provided by Client, and the timeline will outline a deadline (the Order Deadline Date) for confirming a Guaranteed Order Count.
+If Client does not provide a Guaranteed Order Count by the Order Deadline Date, Provider will assume that the highest Estimated Order Count confirmed by Client is the desired Guaranteed Order Count, which will be reflected on the final invoice.

-    Client understands that additional fees may apply for changes, rush orders, incorrect shipping

-    addresses, or missed deadlines from a mutually agreed timeline of deliverables.
-Whenever possible,

-    notice of these additional fees will be provided via email in advance.
+Client understands that additional fees may apply for changes, rush orders, incorrect shipping addresses, or missed deadlines from the timeline of deliverables provided to Client by Provider.
+Whenever possible, notice of these additional fees will be provided via email in advance.

 - Legal Compliance, Liability, Insurance and Indemnification

 Provider will work with 3PD Providers and Food Suppliers to ensure compliance with all applicable local health department rules and regulations relating to food preparation, food service, and food delivery / distribution.
 However, Provider does not prepare any of the food or beverage and as such assumes no liability in the event of regulatory non-compliance or if an individual has a negative reaction as a result of any food provided as part of this Contract.